 Vehicle load refers to the maximum number of passengers allowed on a service vehicle, expressed as the ratio of passengers to the number of seats on the vehicle and varied by mode and by time of day.
 OCTA monitors vehicle load to help ensure the safety and comfort of customers.
-All pre-pandemic bus routes have less than 100 percent average peak loads based on an analysis of 2022 Automatic Passenger Counter data.
+All pre-pandemic bus routes have less than 100 percent average peak loads based on an analysis of 2022 Automatic Passenger Counter data (OCTA's APC Ridership Dashboard).